ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Preliminaries and ISFL Framework

 Importance Sampling (IS) provides an intuitive solution to make up the gap between the observed distribution (can be obtained from observation) and the target distribution (inherent and latent) \cite{tokdar2010importance}.
 Consider a certain function $f(x)$ of a random variable $x$, and let $q(x)$ be the latent target distribution and $p(x)$ be the observed one.
 Through sampling the data according to IS weights $w(x)$ satisfying $\int w(x)p(x)dx=1$, the re-sampled observation can be expressed as:

 IS attempts to find proper weights which make the re-sampled observation close to the target expectation, i.e.,

 Particularly, if $w(x)$ are set ideally as $\frac{q(x)}{p(x)}$, then the observed expectation with IS is equivalent to the objective.
 In general, iterative algorithms are adopted to estimate the optimal IS weights, as summarized in \cite{luengo2020survey}.
 Numerous varieties of IS algorithms have been developed and their applications in machine learning area have also been exploited.
 This inspires us to combine IS with local training to relieve the dilemma caused by non-i.i.d. data.
+As shown in the right of Fig. \ref{noniidsgd}, by conducting local IS each local epoch, the proper IS weights can guide the local training to be more consistent with the global model, which is expected to improve the performance of non-i.i.d.
+FL.